 Before the date: well, you want to make sure your extrinsic memory capturing device, aka your photographer, is available.

 Before the place: chances are, your experienced photographer has the ins and outs of the venue.
 Additionally, venues have a “preferred” list.
 While photographers on the list may be amazing, they have to pay to be there, and/or money goes back and forth.
 You want a photographer that has your best interest in mind.

 And so on: don’t be left with photo deception.
-If there’s a particular photo or feel that you want recreated for your special day, now is the time to start working with your photographer.
-Your photographer is an expert at colors, shades, moods, props, lighting, and more.
+If there’s a particular photo or feel that you want to be recreated for your special day, now is the time to start working with your photographer.
+Your photographer is an expert in colors, shades, moods, props, lighting, and more.
 Utilize their expertise.
 They can lend their knowledge of capturing many special days and talent for coordinating all of the moving parts to make sure that your day is a beautiful dance.